icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+How much wood would a woodchuck chuck if a woodchuck could chuck wood?